Chao21/Chao21.github.io/_pages/codes.md

 **[1] Zhang, C., Ge, Q., Dong, J., et al., 2023.
 Characterizing spatial, diurnal, and seasonal patterns of agricultural irrigation expansion-induced cooling in Northwest China from 2000 to 2020.
 Agricultural and Forest Meteorology.
 109304. https://doi.org/10.1016/j.agrformet.2022.109304**

+All Python codes to generate the figures of the paper can be found in below link.

 https://doi.org/10.6084/m9.figshare.21805167

 packages used in this work include: